 - the prayer of faith will save the sick

 - the Lord will raise them up

 - their sins will be forgiven (Book of Alternative Services, p.551)

 Anointing with oil is a healing ministry intended to happen within the life and worship of a parish or faith community.
 It’s not a private or individual ministry, but a ministry of the whole Church.

-The Bishop’s Committee on Healing was established in 1971 by Archbishop Lewis Garnsworthy to support the ministry of healing in the Diocese.
-The formation of the committee has helped to re-establish healing as an integral part of the ministry of the Church.
-One of its responsibilities is the annual training of lay anointers to support pastoral care provided in parishes.
-Each anointer is licensed by the area bishop and works under the supervision of parish clergy.
-Further support is offered to lay anointers through refresher days held each year on topics helpful to their ministry.
+The Bishop’s Committee on Healing Ministries offers annual training for lay anointers to support pastoral care in parishes.
+Each anointer is licensed by their area bishop and works under the supervision of parish clergy.
+Lay anointers also get support through annual refresher days on topics helpful to their ministry.

-For general information regarding the ministry of lay anointing, contact the Rev. Jo-Anne Billinger, St. Paul the Apostle Anglican Church, 416-743-1993, email@example.com.
+For information on the ministry of lay anointing, contact the Rev. Jo-Anne Billinger at 416-743-1993 or firstname.lastname@example.org.